Hannah More

 Published 1796

-Sold by J. Marshall, (printer to the Cheap Repository for Moral and Religous Tracts) No. 17, Queen-Street, Cheapside, and No. 4, Aldermary Church Yard; and R. White, Piccadilly, London.
-By S. Hazard, at Bath, and by all booksellers, newsmen, and Hawkers in town and country
+Sold by J. Marshall, Printer to the Cheap Repository for Religious and Moral Tracts) No. 17, Queen-Street, Cheapside, and No. 4.
+Aldermary Church-Yard, London.
+By S. Hazard, at Bath; J. Elder, at Edinburgh; and by all Booksellers, Newsmen, and Hawkers, in Town and Country.
+Great Allowance will be made to Shopkeepers and Hawkers

 4